 Foster families provide love, care, and a temporary safe place for vulnerable animals to thrive.
 The BC SPCA provides the food, supplies, and medical care these animals need.
 Previous experience is an asset but not required; we will provide training and support!

 Fostering is a flexible opportunity and allows volunteers to help as often as they like during a six-month period.
 The duration of foster placements can vary from a few days to a few months, depending on the situation.

 Requirements of the role

-- Access to transportation to bring your foster animals to appointments, treatments and weigh-ins at the local BC SPCA or veterinary clinics
+- Regular access to a vehicle to transport your foster animals to appointments, treatments, and weigh-ins at your local BC SPCA animal centre or veterinary clinics.

 - Ability to spend time with your foster animal and monitor their health and wellbeing.

 - Ready to learn about animal behaviour and participate in training.